THE BIG PICTURE ON SERVICE STRATEGY

 Uber is strategically focused on the current game and the end-game

-While Uber's current value proposition and business model is a massive success, the game will be much different in 5-10 years with autonomous self-driving vehicles.
+While Uber's current value proposition and business model are a massive success, the game will be much different in 5-10 years with autonomous self-driving vehicles.
 John Zimmer, Co-Founder of Lyft details the potential battle in his article "The Third Transportation Revolution".
 Uber, along with Lyft, Tesla, Google, and every automaker are going to battle out the next transportation adoption curve of autonomous cars.
 With most cars parked 95% of the time, in a shared economy of self-driving cars, do we really need to own them?

 UBER IS COMPRESSING ADOPTION CURVES